Updated June 2020

 1080i means 1080 lines in interlaced scanning mode.

-Interlaced scanning mode, the scanning of the lines in each frame takes place from A1 jumping over to B1 then to A2 before moving to B1 and then jumping to B2.
+In the interlaced scanning mode, the scanning of the lines in each frame takes place from A1 jumping over to B1 then to A2 before moving to B1 and then jumping to B2.
 In other words, the lines are scanned alternately.

-In progressive video every single line is a sequence.
+In progressive video, every single line is a sequence.